-Hiking is possibly the best way to admire these lush spots In Asturias.
+Hiking in Asturias is possibly the best way to admire these lush corners.